Already a member? log in

 Oleander

 An exceptionally easy-care subtropical shrub, oleander offers summertime flowers in shades of pink, red, purple, lilac, yellow, and white.
 In fact, it's so foolproof that in many areas it's grown along the sides of highways in warm-weather areas.
-Note, though: Oleander is extremely poisonous.
+Take care if you grow it in your garden though, especially if kids or pets are around: Oleander is extremely poisonous if eaten.

 Size: To 10 feet tall, depending on species